Vivixell/ContainerizedApp/README.md

 # Dream Vacations App

-A full-stack, containerized web application for exploring and managing travel destinations.
+A full-stack, containerized web application for exploring and managing travel destinations, deployed on AWS EC2 with a fully automated CI/CD pipeline.

 ## Tech Stack